Relationships and Sex Education at Prince Rock

 How is Relationships and Sex Education delivered at Prince Rock?

 RSE lessons are taught in the classroom by each class’s teachers and teaching assistants.
 The lessons take place every week and are an important and celebrated part of the weekly timetable.
-These lessons are tailored and personalised to address specific needs within classes and supplement whole school events such as Friendship Week, E-Safety Day, R.E Day, Parliament Week, Maths Week, Fitness Week and Healthy Eating Week.
-The concepts of each term are introduced to the whole school through a ‘Cultural Capital’ assembly, further promoting the importance of Jigsaw PSHE lessons to the whole school community.
+These lessons are tailored and personalised to address specific needs within classes and supplement whole school events such as Friendship Week, E-Safety Day, R.E Day, Parliament Week, Maths Day and Healthy Eating Week.
+The concepts of each term are introduced to the whole school through an assembly, further promoting the importance of Jigsaw PSHE lessons to the whole school community.
 The scheme encapsulates Modern British Values education and spirals, building progressively to prepare our children to be resilient in our ever-changing world.
-Speakers and organisations are invited in frequently to supplement the children’s experiences e.g. religious speakers, road safety awareness charities, animal education workers, local police officers and Children’s University colleagues, to name but a few.
+Speakers and organisations are invited in frequently to supplement the children’s experiences e.g. religious speakers, road safety awareness charities, animal education workers and local police officers to name but a few.
 At the forefront of our school development team is the School Council.
-Elected democratically by their peers, they meet regularly as part of school, Academy and wider City Youth Council to debate current issues and make differences and improvements to their school experience.
-We also introducing a Prince Rock Parliament (Autumn 2021).
-Children put themselves forward for appointment by SLT members to the Parliament and, if selected, represent different areas of the curriculum.
-For example, we will have Ministers in the following positions: Maths, Reading, Wellbeing and Relationships, Science and the Environment, Computing etc. These Ministers will meet with subject leading members of staff to share ideas, develop their own learning journeys and celebrate the significance of Pupil Voice at Prince Rock.
+Elected democratically by their peers, they meet regularly as part of school and sometimes across the LAT to debate current issues and make differences and improvements to their school experience.
+We also have a Prince Rock Parliament where children put themselves forward for appointment by SLT members to the Parliament and, if selected, represent different areas of the curriculum.
+For example, we will have Ministers in the following positions: Maths, Reading, Wellbeing and Relationships, Science and the Environment, Computing etc. These Ministers meet with subject leading members of staff to share ideas, develop their own learning journeys and celebrate the significance of Pupil Voice at Prince Rock.

 What RSE is taught in Jigsaw lessons and when?